BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A. Team A then chooses two opposite quarters of the board, and then deploys their Primary Force within one of their chosen quarters but not within 12" of the centre of the board.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A. Team A then chooses two opposite quarters of the board, and then deploys their Primary Force within one of their chosen quarters but not within 12" of the centre of the board.
 Team B then deploys their Primary Force within one of the two remaining quarters, but not within 12" of the centre of the board.
 Team A then deploys their Secondary Force within their other quarter, but not within 12" of the centre of the board.
 Finally, Team B deploys their Secondary Force within the last remaining quarter, but not within 12" of the centre of the board.]

 [INITIAL PRIORITY]